-First, the Western New Year comes and goes.
+First (or last, depending on how you look at it!) the Western New Year comes and goes.

 It’s not a holiday where you get to neglect greeting cards, specifically as part of the hong bao — the red envelopes that are emblematic of the holiday.

-But then the question becomes — What do you write on your Chinese New Year greeting card?
+So the question becomes — What do you write on your Chinese New Year greeting card?

 Keep reading to find out what’s lucky, and what you should never say.
+If you’re looking for specific phrases to copy and edit to you liking, then our Chinese New Year quotes for cards is the page for you.

 Before Crafting A Chinese New Year Greeting Card — What is the Chinese New Year?